kanewallmann/Dreambooth-Stable-Diffusion/README.md

 ## Purpose

-The Dreambooth Ion Cannon is a repository that abstracts away a large chunk of the execution pain points of [The Repo Formerly Known As Dreambooth](https://github.com/JoePenna/Dreambooth-Stable-Diffusion), providing a layperson an easily accessible guide to uploading photographs, training a Stable Diffusion model on said photographs, and generating images according to pre-selected prompts.
+The Dreambooth Ion Cannon is a repository that abstracts away a large chunk of the execution pain points of [The Repo Formerly Known As Dreambooth](https://github.com/JoePenna/Dreambooth-Stable-Diffusion), providing a layperson an easily accessible guide to uploading images, training a Stable Diffusion model on said images, and generating new images according to pre-selected prompts.

 This repo (and _particularly_ this `README`) should be considered under active development until such time as this line of text disappears, so please pop in every so often in case things still appear piecemeal.
 I will be adding new prompts on occasion to the model (and have several ideas on how to smooth the path to training multi-subject models), so be aware that this is very much a construction zone.